OurMachinery/themachinery-books/the_machinery_book/src/getting_started/introduction_to_c.md

 ## Arrays, Vectors, Lists where is my `std::vector<>` or `List<>`

-In the foundation we have a great header file or better inline header file the `foundation/carray.inl` which contains our soultion for dynamic growing arrays, lists etc.  When used you are resonsible for its memory and have to free the used memory at the end!
-Do not worry the API makes it quite easy.
+In the foundation we have a great header file or better inline header file the `foundation/carray.inl` which contains our solution for dynamic growing arrays, lists etc.  When used you are responsible for its memory and have to free the used memory at the end!
+Do not worry, the API makes it quite easy.

-Let us create a Array of `tm_tt_id_t` all we need to do is declear our variable as a pointer of `tm_tt_id_t`.
+Let us create an Array of `tm_tt_id_t`.
+All we need to do is declare our variable as a pointer of `tm_tt_id_t`.

 ```c
 tm_tt_id_t* our_ids = 0;